Rick Dees: You Are An Idiot trojan

+The audio clip from the 2002 "You Are An Idiot" trojan and Internet meme originated from a comedy sketch by Dees on his 1984 album Put It Where the Moon Don’t Shine.
+Specifically, the vocal jingle was featured during a prank call segment titled "Candid Phone: Dog Funeral."

+The audio later gained notoriety in the early 2000s when it was sampled by a man named Andrew Regner for the YouAreAnIdiot.org website, which functioned as a browser-based trojan.
+This site overwhelmed users by displaying flashing black-and-white smiley faces while continuously looping the vocal track.

+It became a legendary "pop-up bomb" because it would spawn six new windows every time a user attempted to close one and disabled standard hotkeys like Alt+F4.
+While it did not cause permanent damage to files, it frequently exhausted system resources and caused computers to freeze.
+Safe versions of the website were later created without the spawn feature.

 Fisher v.
 Dees and other legal trouble

 In 1984, Dees (and his record company) made a request of Marvin Fisher, the owner of the copyright in the music of the song "When Sunny Gets Blue", for permission to use the song in a parody of the performance by Johnny Mathis.
 Fisher refused to grant permission for the use.
 Dees decided to do a parody even without the permission of the copyright holder, using about 29 seconds of the song in a parody album titled Put It Where the Moon Don't Shine.

 Fisher sued Dees for copyright infringement.
 The trial court found that the parody song, titled "When Sonny Sniffs Glue," was clearly intended to "poke fun" at the style of singing for which Johnny Mathis was well known, and thus was not infringing.
 The decision was upheld on appeal, in Fisher v.
 Dees 794 F.2d 432 (9th Cir.
 1986).

 In an unrelated 1991 case, Dees was successfully sued for $10 million in damages.
 The court found Dees and his business manager acted with "malice and oppression" in diverting profits from Dees's Top 40 countdown program and gave the judgment to a former business partner.